Giles Duley: Afghanistan and injury

 In 2011, whilst on foot patrol with the US 75th Cavalry Regiment in Afghanistan, Duley stepped on an improvised explosive device (IED).
 He was severely injured, losing both legs and his left arm.
 It was only the quick response by the medic on patrol and the medevac crew that saved his life.

 He was treated in Queen Elizabeth Hospital Birmingham where he spent 45 days in the intensive care unit nearly succumbing to his injuries on more than one occasion.
 After several months and multiple operations Duley began his rehabilitation at DMRC Headley Court.
+In 2012 Duley returned to work.